 Most residents would agree, Castle Rock has some of the most beautiful trails and open space in Colorado.
-With 87 miles of trails and more than 6,000 acres of open space that define the region’s most prominent features, you never know what kind of adventure will be waiting for you.
+With 95 miles of trails and just under 6,000 acres of open space that define the region’s most prominent features, you never know what kind of adventure will be waiting for you.

 Summer Trails Exploration Program

 In demonstrating the Town’s commitment to health and wellness, and to promote use of the Town’s scenic trails, we invited everyone to get outdoors during the summer and explore with the Summer Trails Exploration Program, or STEP.
 STEP was recognized by the Colorado Parks and Recreation Association as the most innovative program in Colorado in 2015, winning the Columbine Award for Programming.

 Wild in our Town is an event that provides an informative education presentation to area residents on local wildlife that includes facts on wildlife, tips to avoid wildlife conflicts, ways to protect pets, advice for wildlife watching and displays of nearly 20 different types of animals, from a mountain lion to a porcupine.
 The program also provides the public an opportunity to speak directly with local wildlife representatives such as Natural Resource Specialists, County Park Rangers and Castle Rock Animal Control Officers.
 Check out our Public Environmental Education page for information regarding the Wild in our Town event and other educational opportunities.